johnblat/vscode-psx-all-in-one/README.md

 ## Get Started

-You can read this list out of order, but I recommend you read it in order.

 1. Install [VS Code](https://code.visualstudio.com/) if you don't have it installed on your comptuer already.
 If you do skip to step 2.
 1. Install the following extensions:
     - [C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools)